bruslim/bruslim.github.io/_posts/2014-10-02-closures-closures-everywhere.md

 title: Closures, Closures Everywhere.
 ---

-While I was reviewing some algorithms at [Hacker School](http://hackerschool.com), I remembered that I had to implement a BFS-like algorithm for some project at my past job.
+While I was reviewing some algorithms at [Recurse Center](http://recurse.com), I remembered that I had to implement a BFS-like algorithm for some project at my past job.
 I remembered that I took advantage of closures in C# to simplify the logic.
 But, I didn't remember what exactly I did or why.